Blair1233/Class24/1-Lesson-Plans/07-Windows-Administration-and-Hardening/1/Activities/16_Scheduling_Tasks/Solved/readme.md

    - Select **OK** to save your changes and return to the Create Task window.

+7. In about one minute, the CMD.exe program will run and a Command Prompt will appear on your Desktop.
 ----

 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.